What is a UPC Barcode?

 How to get a UPC Barcode?

-UPC Barcodes can be easily purchased in barcode packages here. once an order is received we will email you through your UPC number with the images as attached files.
-This will be followed by an EAN-13 format number which is sent through automatically.
-You can then just incorporate the UPC barcode into your product packaging in an easily visible flat location.
+UPC Barcodes can be easily purchased in barcode packages here.
+Once your order is received, we will email you your UPC number with the images as attached files.
+You can then incorporate the UPC barcode into your product packaging in an easily visible flat location.
 When a retailer first receives your product, they will scan the barcode and input the product information into their system.
 From that point onwards, every time the barcode is scanned, your product information will automatically appear.

 “It is so nice to have such a quick and efficient service available- the barcode is superb” JD Integrated Units

 “Thank you very much indeed for the clarification and your recommendation.”
 Votausi